Major Work Activity C – Installs air and material handling systems

 determine duct inlet straight length requirements |

-duct inlet straight length requirements are determined prior to connection to main ductwork for optimal operation according to job and manufacturers’ specifications |
+duct inlet straight length requirements are determined prior to connection to main ductwork for optimal operation according to project and manufacturers’ specifications |

-Range of Variables
+Range of Variables (include, but not limited to)

-- mechanical fasteners include: S-cleats, drive cleats, screws
+- mechanical fasteners: S-cleats, drive cleats, screws

 Knowledge